CocoCrab914/HyperSpecClassification/README.md

 ### 📦 Research Information
 #### This code is part of a software toolkit for ecological and environmental element extraction, specifically serving as the fine-scale vegetation classification module.
 It uses a Random Forest algorithm to classify hyperspectral imagery, ultimately generating thematic vegetation classification maps.

-#### The classification approach and algorithmic design can be found in the following publication: https://doi.org/10.1016/j.jag.2021.102398

 ### 🧠 Requirements
 #### Python 3.8 +